 How To Soft Reset An iPhone If The Power Button Is Broken

 If the power button isn’t working, you can soft reset an iPhone using AssistiveTouch.
 First, turn on AssistiveTouch in Settings -> Accessibility -> Touch -> AssistiveTouch by tapping the switch next to AssistiveTouch.
 You’ll know the switch is on when it is green.

 Then, tap the virtual button that appears on your iPhone’s display and tap Device -> More -> Restart.
 Finally, tap Restart when the confirmation pops up in the center of your iPhone’s display.

 When you reset an iPhone to factory settings, all of its content and settings will be completely erased.
 Your iPhone will be exactly the way it was when you took it out of the box for the first time!
 Before resetting your iPhone to factory settings, we recommend saving a backup so you don’t lose your photos and other saved data.

 Resetting an iPhone to factory settings can fix persistent software issues that simply won’t go away.
 A corrupted file can be almost impossible to track down, and resetting to factory settings is a sure-fire way to get rid of that troublesome file.

 How Do I Reset An iPhone To Factory Settings?

-To reset an iPhone to factory settings, start by opening Settings and tapping General -> Reset.
+To reset an iPhone to factory settings, start by opening Settings and tapping General -> Transfer or Reset iPhone -> Erase All Content and Settings.
 Next, tap Erase All Content and Settings.
-When the pop-up appears on the screen, tap Erase Now.
-You’ll be prompted to entered your passcode and confirm your decision.
+When the pop-up appears on the screen, follow your iPhone’s prompts to complete the reset process.

 My iPhone Says Documents & Data Are Being Uploaded To iCloud!